petewarden/wiki_english/docs/Air602_WiFi_Development_Board.md

 ## Getting Started

-We use the serial port tool **sscom** to send the AT command.
+We use the serial port tool **sscom** on Windows to send the AT command.
 You can use your favorite serial port tool, in case you want to use **sscom**

 You can download it [Here](https://github.com/SeeedDocument/Grove-6-Axis_Accelerometer-Gyroscope-BMI088/raw/master/res/sscom51.zip).